moorepants/dissertation/delftbicycle.rst

 Town Ride Experiment
 ====================

-Our first basic experiment was a short, 15 minute, ride around town.
-This experiment took place under normal riding conditions (dry weather, day-light, etc.), on roads that the rider was familiar with.
+Our first basic experiment was a short, 15 minute ride around town.
+This experiment took place under normal riding conditions (dry weather, day-light, etc.), on roads familiar to the rider.
 The course covered included a round-a-bout, dedicated cycling paths, speed-bumps, pavement, normal tarmac roads, tight bends in a residential area and the rider had to stop at a number of traffic lights.
 There were no special precautions taken and the experiment was carried out amongst other traffic.
 From the recorded video and sensor data two main observations were made:

 1. The video data showed that there was very little upper body lean relative to the rear frame during the entire ride.
 The small relative upper body lean